-• The apparent differences between implied market prices of risk would suggest the existence of arbitrage opportunities.
-However, market frictions limit the ability of annuity providers and life insurers to take advantage of these opportunities.
+- The apparent differences between implied market prices of risk would suggest the existence of arbitrage opportunities.
+However, market frictions limit the opportunities for annuity providers and life insurers to take advantage of these opportunities.
 These firms can arbitrage away some differences between the different market prices of risk, for example, by exploiting natural hedging.
-However, there are limits to how much arbitrage they can realistically carry out because the dynamic strategies involved are not costless to implement.
-There might also be regulatory constraints that prevent annuity providers and life insurers from taking advantage of apparent arbitrage opportunities.
-Thus, as in any other "imperfect" market, a certain amount of price differentiation will remain, and we cannot rule out the possibility that the different market prices of risk might have different signs.
+However, there are limits to how much arbitrage they can realistically carry out, because the dynamic strategies involved are not costless to implement.
+There might, also, be regulatory constraints that prevent annuity providers and life insurers from taking advantage of apparent arbitrage opportunities.
+Thus, as in any other 'imperfect' market, a certain amount of price differentiation will remain, and we cannot rule out the possibility that the different market prices of risk might have different signs. - The individual lives associated with annuity and term-assurance portfolios are not subject to exactly the same rates of mortality.
+The age distributions of the two populations and the average terms of the policies are quite different, and it is evident from historical data that mortality improvements at different ages are not perfectly correlated.
+The two groups are subject to quite different levels of underwriting.
+It is also likely that their social backgrounds and family status are different.
+All of these differences will have an impact on their

-35 Recall that the market price of risk, λ , is a displacement term that is applied to the standard normal random variable Z(t). λ can be interpreted as the instantaneous expected rate of return per unit of risk in excess of the risk-free rate of interest.
+&lt;sup>35Recall that the market price of risk, $\lambda$ , is a displacement term that is applied to the standard normal random variable Z(t). $\lambda$ can be interpreted as the instantaneous expected rate of return per unit of risk in excess of the risk-free rate of interest.
 For a traded asset such as a zero-coupon longevity bond, the quantity of risk is the volatility of the bond price and the instantaneous risk premium is the volatility multiplied by the market price of risk.
-In the previous sections we quoted average risk premiums (for example, δ for the longevity bond) over the lifetime of
+In the previous sections we have quoted average risk premiums (for example, $\delta$ for the longevity bond) over the lifetime of the asset.

-$^{^{36}}$ The Swiss Re bond was a three-year floating-rate bond.
+&lt;sup>36The Swiss Re bond was a 3-year floating-rate bond.
 The bond's capital was at risk if aggregate mortality during one of the three years exceeded some high threshold.
 The purpose of this was to allow Swiss Re to reduce its exposure to catastrophic mortality events such as an influenza pandemic.